Winston Churchill as a painter: 1940s

 Churchill claimed to have painted only one picture while serving as British Prime Minister during the Second World War, Tower of the Koutoubia Mosque, a view of Marrakesh and the Atlas Mountains, painted from the balcony of the Villa Taylor while on an excursion with the U.S. President Franklin D. Roosevelt during the Casablanca Conference in January 1943.
 He later gave this painting of the Kutubiyya Mosque to Roosevelt as a memento of their time together.
 It was sold by Roosevelt's son Elliott in 1950.
 It was bought privately by Angelina Jolie in 2011 and subsequently sold at Christie's in 2021 for £7 million (£8.285M including buyer's premium).

+At some time during the 1940s, though the exact date is unknown, Churchill is alleged to have repainted the mouse on a copy of the Rubens and Snyders work The Lion and the Mouse, which hangs in the Chequers library.
+Though the story is as yet unproven, Churchill is known to have retouched a painting in while staying at Lake Como in 1945.
+Later prime minister Harold Wilson said he found the story of Churchill's efforts to fix the Rubens reflective of his "confident and authoritative" personality.

 Using the pseudonym "David Winter", Churchill submitted paintings for the Royal Academy Summer Exhibition in 1947 and 1948, having works selected each year.
 The Royal Academy of Arts elected Churchill as an "Honorary Academician Extraordinary" in 1948.
 His book Painting As A Pastime was published by Odhams Press in 1948, based on his 1921–22 Strand essays and illustrated with 18 colour plates of his works.